meringlab/paxdb-orthology-lib/README.md

 Storage consists of two docker images, one for storage (neo4j) and another to import data.

-As a bonus it exports an npm module which exposes the api.
+As a bonus it exports an npm module which exposes the API.
 Example usage:

     const opts = {server:'http://neo4j:7474',user:'neo4j',pass:'secret'};
     const orth = require('paxdb-service-orthology-storage')(opts);